Hello, and welcome to the 2016-17 school year!

 Best of luck in your graduate studies; best wishes to you in all your endeavors, and once again, welcome to the Western Michigan University!
 You truly are in a great place!
 Go Broncos!

-Currently, we are soliciting applications for the Outreach position.
+Currently, we are looking for the Association's 2017-19 president.
 Click here to download the position's requirements and benefits.
-If you need more info, please feel free to contact Damon Chambers at email@example.com
+If you need more info, please feel free to contact Damon Chambers at firstname.lastname@example.org